MarthaEbubechi/Dano-Airlines-Customer-Satisfaction-Survey/README.md

 ## Skills/concept demonstrated:
 The following power Bi features were incorporated;
+- Data Cleaning and Transformation
+- Modelling
+- DAX
-- Modelling,
+- Measures
-- DAX,
+- Data Visualization
-- Measures,
+- Problem Solving

+## Tool used:
-- Filters.
+- Power BI

 ## Modelling:
 There were no automatically derived relationships, so i adjusted to add the required relationships.